KaufHA/kauf-rgbww-bulbs/enabling-effects.md

 # Enabling and Developing Custom Effects

+> NOTE: You could brick or otherwise damage your Kauf bulbs.
+> Only attempt this if you accept the risks.

 This guide will walk through enabling the built-in ESPHome light effects, as well as provide a sample custom lambda effect.
 This requires building custom firmware and flashing your bulb and as such you should be familiar with code development.

-> NOTE: You could brick or otherwise damage your Kauf bulbs.
-> Only attempt this if you accept the risks.

 This guide assumes your build environment is Linux.

+> NOTE: If you already have the ESPHome dashboard setup, you can
+> skip directly to the "Adding Stock Effects" section
+> which describes using !extend and use said dashboard
+> to add effects.
+(Using the ESPHome dashboard is outside
+> the scope of this guide.)

 ## Overview